bcgov/platform-developer-docs/src/docs/database-and-api-management/opensource-database-technologies.md

+---
+title: Open-Source Database Technologies

+slug: opensource-database-technologies

+description: Describes various open-source database technologies used on the OpenShift platform

+keywords: database, open-source, data, OpenShift

+page_purpose: Informs readers of some of the database options available to them which do not require a license

+audience: developer, technical lead

+author: Cailey Jones

+content_owner: Cailey Jones

+sort_order: 2
+---

 # Open-Source Database Technologies

 If you haven't yet taken a look at our [High Availability Database Clusters](high-availability-database-clusters.md) documentation, we recommend you check that out first.
 It contains an outline of how databases work on the OpenShift platform and why it's important to use highly-available databases.
 All the technologies discussed here are highly-available.